JustalK/PORTFOLIO/setup.md

 * nodemon - For building my dev config on a change in src
 * html-webpack-plugin - For automatically create the index.html with the good entry point
 * minifier-html - For minifying the html in the prod build
+* file-loader - For naming the img file with a specific naming convention
+* image-webpack-loader - For reducing the size of the image
+* lqip-loader - For creating a low version of the image that we gonna replace later with the original

 ### webpack